aws-samples/aws-get-started-workshop/content/01-dev/02-establish-initial-foundation/08-onboard-builder-teams.md

 2. Select **`Add user`**.
 4. Specify a user name and complete at least the other required fields.
 5. Select **`Next: Groups`**.
-6. Select `acme-team-a-dev` or similar.
+6. Select `example-team-a-dev` or similar.
 7. Select **`Add user`**.

 ## 5. Add Foundation Team Members to Development Group